 4.3 Top-loading (Vertical Axis) washing machine

 This machine uses a reversing induction motor that's controlled by two triacs.

-Will the triacs' T{i(max)} of 125 °C be exceeded if they are operated without a heatsink?
+Will the $T{j(max)}$ of 125 °C be exceeded for these triacs if they are operated without a heatsink?

 Application data: -